-A project to develop intellectual property and technology education support material was undertaken by a team from Victoria University of Wellington comprising Susan Corbett, Louise Starkey and Ann Bondy under The Growth and Innovation Framework (GIF) – Technology Education Initiative.
+A team from Victoria University of Wellington comprising Susan Corbett, Louise Starkey, and Ann Bondy undertook a project to develop intellectual property and technology education support material.
+This study was made possible under the Growth and Innovation Framework (GIF) – Technology Education Initiative.

-The project team plans to evaluate the effectiveness of the materials by assessing the awareness of IP concepts of Technology teachers and students after 12 months' use of the new resources (working with one school to enable it to be completed within the project timeframe).
+The project evaluated the effectiveness of the materials by assessing the awareness of IP concepts of Technology teachers and students after 12 months' use of the new resources (working with one school to enable it to be completed within the project timeframe).

 Project leader Susan Corbett is a senior lecturer in Commercial Law in the School of Accounting and Commercial Law in the Faculty of Commerce.
 She teaches, researches, and has published extensively in the area of intellectual property law.

 Her current areas of interest include the interface between copyright and digital culture, educating the community about intellectual property rights, and information technology law.

 Before gaining her legal qualifications, she taught secondary school science and mathematics.

 She won the 1997 Loman Friedlander Prize, awarded by the New Zealand Institute of Patent Attorneys, for her paper “Copyright Law and Distance education in New Zealand: An Uneasy Partnership”.
 Susan is also a member of the advisory group for the Ministry of Education's proposed copyright website.

 Louise Starkey is a lecturer in Social Sciences in the Faculty of Education.
 She is an experienced secondary classroom teacher and senior manager with extensive experience in resource development in all curriculum areas.
 She worked for some time at the Correspondence School.